Children's Learning About Israel

 To build this knowledge base, the project made an unprecedented effort to gather data from children as young as five and six years old, through special techniques designed to elicit their associations with images and sounds as well as by using more traditional interview techniques.

-The Children’s Learning About Israel project was led by Dr. Sivan Zakai, affiliated scholar at the Mandel Center, and Sara S. Lee, assistant professor of education at HUC, and was conducted at HUC.
+The Children’s Learning About Israel project is led by Dr. Sivan Zakai, affiliated scholar at the Mandel Center, and Sara S. Lee, assistant professor of education at HUC, and was conducted at HUC.
+Dr. Zakai continues to publish on the subject.

 This project was supported in part by CASJE, in partnership with the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education.